Sense and Sensibility: 19th-century responses

 Early reviews of Sense and Sensibility focused on the novel as providing lessons in conduct (which would be debated by later critics), as well as reviewing the characters.
 The Norton Critical Edition of Sense and Sensibility contains a number of such responses in its supplementary material.
 An "Unsigned Review" in the February 1812 Critical Review praises the novel as well-written and realistic, with well-drawn characters and a "highly pleasing" plot in which "the whole is just long enough to interest the reader without fatiguing".
 Elinor and her mother are praised, while Marianne's extreme sensibility is seen as bringing unhappiness on herself.

 Another "Unsigned Review" from the May 1812 British Critic further emphasises the novel's function as a type of conduct book.
 In this author's opinion, Austen's favouring of Elinor's temperament over Marianne's provides the lesson.
 The reviewer claims that "the object of the work is to represent the effects on the conduct of life, of discreet quiet good sense on the one hand, and an overrefined and excessive susceptibility on the other."
 He goes on to state that the book contains "many sober and salutary maxims for the conduct of life" within a "very pleasing and entertaining narrative."

-W. F. Pollock's 1861 article for Frasier's Magazine, on "British Novelists" is described as an "early example of what would become the customary view of Sense and Sensibility."
+W. F. Pollock's 1861 article for Fraser's Magazine, on "British Novelists" is described as an "early example of what would become the customary view of Sense and Sensibility."
 In addition to emphasising the novel's morality, Pollock reviews the characters in catalogue-like fashion, allotting praise and criticism on the assumption that Austen favours Elinor's point of view and temperament and extending it to the minor characters.
 Mrs Palmer is silly, Sir John Dashwood is selfish, the behaviour of the Steele sisters is vulgar.
 However, an anonymous piece titled "Miss Austen" published in 1866 in The Englishwoman's Domestic Magazine departs from other early criticism in sympathising with Marianne over Elinor, claiming that Elinor is "too good" a character.
 The article also differs from other reviews in its claim that the "prevailing merit" of the book is not in its sketch of the two sisters; rather, the book is effective because of its "excellent treatment of the subordinate characters."
 Alice Meynell's 1894 article "The Classic Novelist" in the Pall Mall Gazette also concurs with Austen's attention to small things and minor characters and small matters since "that which makes life, art, and work trivial is a triviality of relations."
 Also discussed is the children's function in highlighting "the folly of their mothers", especially in Lady Middleton's case.